ArefShojaei/Lite-PHP/README.md

 ```

 ### Command
-> This helper lets you to add a new Command to use in console
+> Adds new Command to use in console

 Note: You can use it by two ways: <br>